Updated on

 How to use Softr’s CRUD application builder

-Softr is a no-code platform that lets you build user-friendly, customizable public-facing portals, intranets, or other internal tools using your existing data.
+Softr is the first AI-native no-code platform, letting you build user-friendly, customizable public-facing portals, intranets, or other internal tools using your existing data.
+As a full-stack ecosystem, it brings together the interface, native Softr Databases, and native Softr Workflows in one place.

-You can create CRUD apps from scratch using Softr’s drag-and-drop building blocks for various views and functionalities (charts, tables, Kanban, forms, calendar) without writing a single line of code.
-Or, you can choose from hundreds of pre-built, easy-to-customize templates to save time.
+You can create CRUD apps using Softr’s drag-and-drop building blocks for various views and functionalities (charts, tables, Kanban, forms, calendar) without writing a single line of code.
+Even better, you can describe what you need and let the AI Co-Builder build it for you, or choose from hundreds of pre-built, easy-to-customize templates to save time.

 Here’s a step-by-step guide for using Softr to create a CRUD app in less than 10 minutes: